chris-cloudextend/netsuite-excel-addin/README.md

 - **NS.GLABUD** - Get budget amounts with optional filters
 - **Intelligent batching** - Multiple formulas consolidated into single efficient queries
 - **Manual refresh** - Task pane button to update all formulas with latest NetSuite data
+- **Transaction drill-down** - Click any balance cell to see underlying transactions with NetSuite hyperlinks

 ---